fhansmann/coding-basics/README.md

 ## Purpose

-This repository is a collection of basic code challenges relating to the "Python Bible" course on Udemy.
+Mini Programs: Collection of mini programs to better understand the key concepts and pratice coding daily Moldule 1-5: Collection of basic code challenges relating to the "Python Bible" course on Udemy

 ## Table of Contents